chiffa/BioFlow/docs/source/index.rst

 Export the organism-specific interactome or concept-entity relationships as a Python-Scipy sparse matrix object::

-    > python CLUI.py extractmatrix --interactome/--annotmap > path to a picke dump of the sparse matrix and name map
+    > python CLUI.py extractmatrix --interactome/--annotmap > path to a dump of the sparse matrix and index to NodeID name map

 Map a list of heterogeneous identifiers to the database-specific ids::